 An examination of the relationship between humans and built, natural and virtual environments.
 The course explores topics such as environmental health and justice, planning and design, personal space, noise, crowding, and pro-environmental behavior.
 Students will have an opportunity to apply environmental psychology in community settings through needs assessment, research, and intervention.
-PREQ: Psychology 101 recommended.
-(Typically each spring)
+PREQ: Psychology 101.
+Requirements met: Social Sciences Breadth/Discover.
+(Every other year)